Mig-uel/aws-saa/iam-aws-cli/README.md

 - **IAM Last Accessed**: A tool that shows the service permissions granted to IAM users and roles, along with the last accessed time for each service.
   - You can use this information to identify unused permissions and reduce the risk of over-permissioned users.

+### IAM: Best Practices

+- Do not use the root account for everyday tasks.
+Create an IAM user with administrative privileges instead.
+- One physical user = one IAM user.
+Do not share IAM user accounts.
+- Assign users to groups based on their job functions and grant permissions at the group level.
+- Create a strong password policy and enforce MFA for all users, especially those with administrative privileges.
+- Create and use Roles for giving permission to AWS services and applications, rather than using long-term credentials.
+- Use Access Keys for programmatic access to AWS services, and rotate them regularly.
+- Regularly review and audit IAM users, groups, roles, and policies to ensure they follow the principle of least privilege.
+You can use IAM Credentials Report and IAM Last Accessed to help with this.
+- Use tags to organize and manage resources, and to control access based on tags.
+- Enable logging and monitoring for IAM activities using AWS CloudTrail to track changes and access to your AWS resources.
+- **NEVER SHARE IAM USERS AND ACCESS KEYS**.

 ## AWS Access Keys, CLI, and SDKs

 ### How Can Users Access AWS?